LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 Step 6: Post-process and verify CLDF-conformity
 -----------------------------------------------

-To update the readme run
+To update the readme run:

 .. code-block:: sh

    cldfbench koeblergothic.update_readme

-And to test for CLDF-conformity
+And to test for CLDF-conformity run:

 .. code-block:: sh